Bricknell History, Family Crest & Coats of Arms

 The surname Bricknell was first found in Yorkshire.
 However, Bracknell is a town and civil parish in the Borough of Bracknell Forest in Berkshire.
 It dates back to AD 942 as Braccan heal, and may meant "nook of land belonging to a man called Bracca", from the Old English personal name + halh.

-Important Dates for the Bricknell family
+Early History of the Bricknell family

 This web page shows only a small excerpt of our Bricknell research.
 Another 264 words (19 lines of text) covering the years 1086, 1313, 1327, 1379, 1400, 1409, 1500, 1664, 1675 and 1764 are included under the topic Early Bricknell History in all our PDF Extended History products and printed products wherever possible.